KarlSchoch/missour.ai/README.md

 >  # Some more logic using the data from your frontend!..
 >  ```

-Doing this consists of two components.
-First, you need to provide the Django form data from your partial.
-This is fairly simply achieved by ensuring that the `{% block %}` containing your partial is placed within the parent template's <form> tags!
-Second, you need to access the data from the Django view where it is processed, which you can do but using `request.POST.get()` on the tag where

 ## ML Environment
 To use the ML Experiments environment, do the following
 1. Go into the `ml_env` directory.